DoliCloud/DoliMods/README.md

-# DOLIMODS ARE a SET OF MODULES FOR DOLIBARR ERP/CRM DEVELOPED BY DOLICLOUD
+# DOLIMODS IS A SET OF MODULES FOR DOLIBARR ERP/CRM DEVELOPED BY DOLICLOUD

 This repository contains all modules for dolibarr ERP CRM software (https://www.dolibarr.org) developed by DoliCloud (Dolibarr Preferred Partner since 2009 - https://www.dolicloud.com)